AndreiC0217/app-dev/README.md

-# app-dev
+# My Changes
-My first repository
+**I changed a lot of things from basic coding to creating complex codes**